kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

     interface Application : HoconConfigModule, UndertowHttpServerModule
     ```

-If we run the compilation, the `ApplicationGraph` class will be created, which describes how to build all the components of our future container.
+If we run the compilation, the `ApplicationGraph` class will be created,
+which describes how to build all the components of our future dependency container.

-What `UndertowHttpServerModule` provides us with:
+What `UndertowHttpServerModule` module provides us with:

 * A server for public api on port 8080
 * A server for system api on port 8085